sjjf/md_server/README.md

-A default template userdata file can be also specified in the configuration which will be used as a fallback if nothing more specific is found, otherwise a minimal hard-coded template will be used.
+A default template userdata file can be also specified in the configuration which will be used as a fallback if nothing more specific is found - this is typically something like `<userdata_dir>/base.yaml`.
+If all else failse a minimal hard-coded template will be used.

-Note that more recent versions of cloud-init will complain about the Ec2 datasource being unrecognised.
-Fixes for this are being worked on, and will hopefully be submitted to the cloud-init project at some point - until then you can either ignore the errors, or in the worst case make some minor changes to the systemd configuration in the images to force the network bring-up to run, and to force cloud-init to run after that.
-The detailed changes will vary based on the distribution.

 Userdata files are run through Bottle's templating engine, allowing the user to substitute a number of values from the